apache/storm-site/_posts/2012-09-06-storm081-released.md

 ---
 layout: post
-title: Storm 0.8.1 released
+title: Apache Storm 0.8.1 released
 author: Nathan Marz
 ---

-Storm 0.8.1 is now available on the downloads page and in Maven.
+Apache Storm 0.8.1 is now available on the downloads page and in Maven.
 This release contains many bug fixes as well as a few important new features.
 These include:

-Storm's unit testing facilities have been exposed via Java
+Apache Storm's unit testing facilities have been exposed via Java
 -----------------------
 This is an extremely powerful API that lets you do things like:
    a) Easily bring up and tear down local clusters